 2. SETVSON Rattan Cat Litter Box Enclosure

-- Ventilated and airy
+- Ventilated and spacious

 3. Arm & Hammer Large Sifting Litter Box